Working with Live Vertebrate Animals in Research

 - Emergency veterinary care by ULAR Veterinary Services will be provided to animals showing evidence of pain or illness not specifically addressed in the approved protocol.

-- UCI veterinary and husbandry staff, as well as members of the IACUC, will have unlimited access to the animals under this protocol to conduct federally mandated inspections and post-approval monitoring activities and to ensure animal welfare.
+- UCI veterinary and husbandry staff, as well as members of the IACUC, will have unlimited access to the animals under the protocol to conduct federally mandated inspections and post-approval monitoring activities and to ensure animal welfare.
 I understand that the IACUC and veterinarians will attempt to minimize disruptions wherever possible.

 - I and my research team are responsible for coordinating all animal acquisition through University Laboratory Animal Resources (ULAR).
 All animals must be housed in ULAR facilities unless otherwise approved by the IACUC.